Getting your price quote right is often the difference between winning business or losing out (again).

 The business involved supplies the potential customer with a price quote for the job.
 This helps the prospect understand what the business will do and the breakdown of costs.

-Legally binding - once a prospect accepts the quote - and both parties agree on their responsibilities - it becomes legally binding.
+• Legally binding - once a prospect accepts the quote (both parties agree on their responsibilities), it becomes legally binding.
 Quotes can have terms and conditions that parties must meet to preserve the legal integrity of the accepted quote.

 nR8TyzZFYHGjxGrdt